 - Cold Sniper: In "Home".

-- Composite Character: The TV version of the Governor seems to be a combination of Philip and Brian Blake in the comic and book, as he's both the Governor and the real father of Penny.
+- Composite Character: The TV version of the Governor is a combination of brothers Philip and Brian Blake in the comic and book, as he's both the Governor and the real father of Penny.

 - Consummate Liar: His claims to the citizens of Woodbury about the National Guard soldiers getting killed by walkers and his branding of Rick's group as "terrorists" after they attack the town to rescue Glenn and Maggie.